Kafka CDC Explained and Oracle to Kafka CDC Methods

 Kafka CDC Query-based

 For Query-based Kafka CDC a database query that includes a predicate is used to extract changed current data.
 The predicate helps to identify changes at source and is based on timestamps or identifier columns that will have incremental changes.
 Kafka CDC that is query-based is enabled by the JDBC Connector for Kafka Connect.
-Debezium CDC Explained and a Great Alternative CDC Tool
+Connect Oracle to Databricks and Load Data the Easy Way

 Kafka CDC Log- Based

 In log-based Kafka CDC the transaction log of the database is used to get the details about every change at source.
 The transaction log records every insert, delete and update.
 When 2 rows are transferred to the database, 2 entries are created in the transaction log.
 These are decoded and the data creates 2 new Kafka events.
 A benefit of log-based Kafka CDC is that it makes historical data available since it records not only the latest data in the rows but also the state of the rows before the changes were made.
-Why log-based CDC wins
+How to Make PostgreSQL CDC to Kafka Easy (2 Methods)

 Kafka Connect

 The Kafka Connect API is a component of Kafka along with the Kafka Streams API and Apache Kafka.
 The Kafka Connect framework functions as a layer on top of the main Apache Kafka, to enable streaming of large volume data.
 It has pluggable ready to deploy modules that can be used to deliver data from multiple systems into Kafka and to deliver data from Kafka into multiple systems.
 These are the Kafka Connectors.
 Kafka Connect provides a degree of automation.
 If you were to write code for a new source implementation, there would likely be lots of tweaking, failures, and restarts, logging etc. you can avoid this by using Kafka Connect and the Kafka Connectors.
 With Kafka Connect you get data prep out of the box and even minor transformations on data.
-Apache Kafka and how to install it
+Oracle to Azure Cloud Migration (Know 2 Easy Methods)

 Kafka Connectors